thosgood/this-weeks-finds/markdown/151-200/week200.md

 23) Colin McLarty, Elementary Categories, Elementary Toposes, Clarendon Press, Oxford, 1995.

-Along with Lawvere's books "Conceptual Mathematics" and "Sets for Mathematics", this is the one reference that's really good for beginners!
+Along with Lawvere's books "Conceptual Mathematics" and "\mathsf{Set}s for Mathematics", this is the one reference that's really good for beginners!